3yakuya/Quantum-Shell/README.md

 describes the architecture and solutions used in the application ("Emulator Komputera Kwantowego".)

 Feel free to use it.
-I kindly ask you to include the original header in you docummentation (#QuantumShell by Jakub Pilch#) if you decide to use my work in your research.
+I kindly ask you to include the original header in your docummentation (#QuantumShell by Jakub Pilch#) if you decide to use my work in your research.
 I would also be very grateful for a message - write me what do you build and how did you use Quantum Shell.